Nilender-Andrey/Nilender-Andrey/README.md

 ## Hello! 👋
+&nbsp;

 ❗ My goal: become Frontend or Backend developer => Full Stack Web Developer
 -----
+&nbsp;

 **To do this, done:**
  ✔️ Completed the course "JavaScript / Front-end 2021" at "RS School"
  ✔️ Completed the course "ReactJS 2021" at "ItGid"
- 🕛 Currently studying at "RS School" on a course on "NodeJS 2021"
+ 🕛 Currently studying at "RS School" on a course on "NodeJS 2021" &nbsp;

 💻  I learned to work with:
 -----